 Kay- Forest school Practitioner

 After starting her professional life in public facing roles, Kay decided that she would like to put her skills to use helping young people.
-Kay started working at Otterhead in 2017 and since then has gained formal qualification in first aid, team teach and is working on her level 3 forest school award.
+Kay started working at Otterhead in 2017 and since then has gained formal qualification in first aid, team teach and most recently completed her level 3 forest school award.
 She specialises in meeting the SEMH's needs of 1:1 students through her child centred Forest School approach.

 Harvey- Forest school Practitioner

 After growing up in rural somerset, Harvey graduated from Plymouth university with a degree in physical geography and geology in 2017.
 He wanted to pass on his love of the outdoors and came to volunteer at Otterhead in 2018.
 From there he has worked in mainstream secondary education before becoming full time at Otterhead.
-He is working on his level 3 qualification in forest school currently.
+In 2021 he completed his level 3 qualification in forest school.